wisespira/wisespira.github.io/orgchart.md

 Licensing:

 A license is required to use this visual.
 All users, both viewers and developers, need a valid license to access any features within the chart in Power BI Desktop or Power BI Service.
+Please see our FAQ page here: [Licenses](./Licenses).

 You can explore the full functionality by downloading the sample report.
 Alternatively, you can begin a 1-month free trial by purchasing a license and cancelling before the trial period ends.
 This requires permission to assign and manage licenses in your Microsoft Admin Portal.